Associate in Applied Science DegreeDownload PDF

 This course exercises the culmination of knowledge gained during the entire training program.
 Students are given a firefighting assignment, and expected to accomplish it safely and effectively.
 This training is conducted at the department’s live burn training tower in a safe environment following all guidelines set Fourth in NFPA 1403 and all applicable NYS standards.

-Students must contact the Utica Fire Academy Director at 315-223-7227 prior to applying for this program.
+Students must contact the program director prior to applying for this program.
 MVCC has an agreement with the Utica Fire Academy and can not guarantee admissions into the Academy.
 To complete the degree requirements a student must successfully complete course work at the Utica Fire Academy.